 A perfect book for sports enthusiasts.
 Rafa is undoubtedly one of the few sportsperson who have built their career from sheer hard work and persistence.
 To be one of the greats, one needs to understand one’s own limitations.
 Rafa has definitely done that, he knows his strengths and weaknesses.

 I still remember the days when I supported Federer over Rafa during their epic clashes.
-Somehow I always saw Fedex’s playing style as a perfect class and Rafa’s as brute power.
-But I couldn’t deny that Rafa was definitely more hard-working than Fedex, as Fedex was naturally gifted.
+Somehow, I always saw Fedex’s playing style as a perfect class and Rafa’s as brute power.
+But I could not deny that Rafa was definitely more hard-working than Fedex, as Fedex was naturally gifted.
 This is when I wanted to read more about Rafa Nadal.
 Okay!!! enough of the background about the book, now I will get to the review of the book.

 Some highlights of the book are his first person narrative of Wimbledon 2007,2008; Australian Open 2009; French Open 2006-2011, and US Open 2010 finals.
 You will get to read what a player goes through during an epic finals.
 The rituals/routine before the match, nerves during the sets, endurance, injuries, coming close to the win or going through a smashing defeat are worth reading.
 I think Rafa’s journey has been a memorable one.
 The way he won those grand slams, coming out of a major injury and many more.

 Overall a gripping narrative about the life of Rafa Nadal.
 Rafa and the ghost author, John Carlin (author of Invictus) have pulled off an unorthodox memoir.
 I would give 4/5 for the book.